Battle of El Agheila

+The Eighth Army plan was thwarted when a frontal attack by the British 7th Armoured Division was repulsed by an Italian rearguard action and the outflanking New Zealand units became dispersed in the desert.
+The engagement ended with the German-Italian Panzer Army withdrawing into Tripolitana towards Tunisia, where the Tunisia Campaign had begun with the Operation Torch the Allied invasion of French North Africa (8–16 November 1942).

 Background

+German–Italian retreat: Egypt

 On 4 November 1942, Rommel decided to end the Second Battle of El Alamein and withdraw west towards Libya.
 In doing so, he defied the "Stand to the last" orders of Adolf Hitler, to save the remainder of his force.
 The Afrika Korps reached the village of Fuka the next day.
 Italian forces had arrived earlier, having withdrawn from El Alamein from 3 to 4 November and formed a defensive line.
 The Italians resumed their withdrawal on the same day, after an Allied attack and the Germans followed suit.
 Montgomery rested some of his formations after their efforts at El Alamein, leading with the 4th Light Armoured Brigade.

-Rain on the afternoon of 6 November impeded the British pursuit as the Axis forces continued their withdrawal and a new defence line was established at Mersa Matruh on the following day, some 110 mi west of El Alamein.
+Rain on the afternoon of 6 November impeded the Eighth Army pursuit as the Axis forces continued their withdrawal.

+A new defence line was established at Mersa Matruh on the following day, some 110 mi west of El Alamein.
 Rommel received a warning from Hitler of an expected Allied landing between Tobruk and Benghazi but on 8 November, he discovered that this was wrong.
 There were Anglo-American landings in Morocco and Algeria (Operation Torch).
 The Eastern Task Force—aimed at Algiers—landed with 20,000 troops and began moving east towards Rommel.
 Facing the prospect of a large Allied force to his rear, he decided to withdraw in one bound to El Agheila.
+Axis forces retired from Sidi Barrani on 9 November and Halfaya Pass (on the Libyan–Egyptian border) the last position in Egypt, on 11 November.
+Cyrenaica was abandoned without serious resistance.